 Digital Identification and Data Integrity

 With the rise of digital identities, ensuring data integrity has become increasingly vital.
 One-to-one functions play a crucial role in uniquely identifying individuals and preventing data duplication.
 Hash functions, while not strictly one-to-one in the traditional sense (since they map a larger set to a smaller set), aim to minimize collisions (situations where different inputs produce the same output).
-In scenarios where uniqueness is paramount, cryptographic hash functions are designed to make it computationally infeasible to find two different inputs that hash to the same value, effectively approximating a one-to-one mapping for practical purposes.
+In scenarios where uniqueness is critical, cryptographic hash functions are designed to make it computationally infeasible to find two different inputs that hash to the same value, effectively approximating a one-to-one mapping for practical purposes.

 Developments in Bijective Proofs